 A versatile performer, Dr. Peavler has performed with Michigan State University's Musique 21 in a Michigan premiere performance of Kieren MacMillan's Drunken Moon paired with Schoenberg's Pierrot lunaire.
-Other recent performances include collaborations with Chamber Music Society of Detroit, UMS Summer Sings, Plymouth Oratorio Society, Detroit Concert Choir, and Kerrytown Art Song Festival.
+Other recent performances include collaborations with Chamber Music Society of Detroit, UMS Summer Sings, Plymouth Oratorio Society, Detroit Concert Choir, Vocal Arts Ensemble of Ann Arbor and the Kerrytown Art Song Festival.
 His operatic credits include the title roles in Le nozze di Figaro, and Gianni Schicchi as well as Father in Hansel and Gretel and Noye in Noye's Fludde.
-As an orchestral soloist, Dr. Peavler's repertoire includes Vaughan Williams' Mystical Songs, Copland's Old American Songs, Beethoven's Mass in C and Ninth Symphony, Handel's Messiah, Poulenc's La bal Masqué and the Requiems of Mozart, Fauré and Brahms Requiems.
+As an orchestral soloist, Dr. Peavler's repertoire includes Vaughan Williams' Mystical Songs, Copland's Old American Songs, Beethoven's Mass in C and Ninth Symphony, Handel's Messiah, Poulenc's La bal Masqué as well as the Mozart, Fauré and Brahms Requiems.

 As a member of the National Association of Teachers of Singing (NATS), Dr. Peavler has been a participant of the NATS Foundation Intern Program, served as President for Michigan NATS and has published in and had his books and CD reviewed by the Journal of Singing.
 Active in the College Music Society (CMS), Dr. Peavler has served on the CMS National Committee for Music in Higher Education and the Committee for Academic Citizenship, as well as presented a lecture recital at the 2015 International Conference in Helsinki, Finland.
 At home in Michigan, Dr. Peavler has been a regular presenter at the Michigan Music Conference.